 The FAO forecasts that by 2030, aquatic food production is expected to increase by a further 15 percent.
-Furthermore. a new FAO report reveals that, for the first time in history, farmed fish production has overtaken wild catch as illustrated in Figure 05.13 However, this growth must not come at the expense of ecosystem health.
+12 Furthermore, a new FAO report reveals that, for the first time in history, farmed fish production has overtaken wild catch as illustrated in Figure 05.13 However, this growth must not come at the expense of ecosystem health.
 For this growth to be sustainable, it must grow in line with environmental and social factors.
 Pollution, biodiversity, animal welfare and social equity are all facets that must be at the heart of this growth.
 Innovative and equitable strategies are essential for the development of sustainable aquaculture.
-Many of these strategies require a shift from past practices, particularly those used during the rapid and sometimes unchecked expansion of the
+Many of these strategies require a shift from past practices, particularly those used during the rapid and sometimes unchecked expansion of the global aquaculture industry.
+This shift presents a significant opportunity and a compelling investment case.

-Global seafood production, million metric tonnes
+Figure 06 Global seafood production, million metric tonnes13